Snapwhiz914/LACS/README.md

  - Due to the nature of checking emails, do not expect to have access immediately.
 It usually takes 30 seconds or under for it to update UFW
  - Mail with attachments are automatically ignored, no matter what the text contents of the message are.
  - On a related subject to the above note, the message body containing the ip address cannot have any formatting (just normal ascii)
- - Do not run multiple instances of this service on the same account at the same time, they will interfere with each other.
-I plan to solve this problem with the nodes feature.
+ - **Do not** run multiple instances of this service on the same account at the same time, they will interfere with each other.
+If you want to use one account to control access on multiple machines, delegate one machine as the host and install [LACS-node](https://github.com/Snapwhiz914/LACS-node) on the other machines.

 ## Contributing

 Be sure to read the CONTRIBUTING.md file before you submit a pull request

 ## Future

- - Soon (as of April 21), I will release a node package, which can run on another server that is update by changes to the hub server.
+ - Docker container compatibility